 Virgil C. Robinson was born and reared in Houston, Texas where he graduated from S. P. Waltrip High School and attended Sam Houston State University and the University of Houston.
-He has always harbored a passion for architecture and the arts, including photography and music and.
-He is a self taught photogapher and enjoys exploring new ways to shot and present Houston's historic sites and buildings from behind the camera lens.
-His work has benn published in on-line magazines and local newspapers.
-"I want people to see my photographs of Houston 100 years from now and get a sense and of how the city looked and how the people felt about themselves and the region along the upper Texas Gulf Coast".
-Virgil is a third generation Houstonion and is proud of his family's heritage and contribution to the city's growth and developement.
+He has always harbored a passion for architecture and the arts, including photography and music and live theater.
+He is a self taught photographer and enjoys exploring new ways in which to shot and present Houston's historic sites and buildings from the camera lens.
+His work has been published in line magazines and local newspapers.
+"I want people to see my photographs of Houston 100 years from now and get a sense and of how the city looked, and how the people felt about themselves and the region along the upper Texas Gulf Coast".
+He is a fourth generation Houstonion and is proud of his family's heritage and contributions to the city's growth and development.
 He watched a sleepy town of 300,000 grow into the nation's 4th largest city.
-His father owned a concret constructionto company and he that afforded him a first hand chance to witness and experience the development and growth of the Houston area.
-That also kindled his interest and love for architecture and he utilizes this background to create a mosiac of diverse and colorful photos of historic and inovative architecture in the Houston area.
+His father owned a concrete construction company and that afforded him a first hand chance to witness and experience the development and growth of Houston and the surrounding area.
+The exposure also kindled his interest and love for architecture and he utilizes this background to create a mosaic of diverse and colorful photos of historic and innovative architecture in the Houston area.